FollettSchoolSolutions/perfmon4j/readme.txt

 McHenry, IL 60050

 ** 2.0.0-BETA3 - TBD
+- PerfMonTimer.startReactive() will now attach to an existing explicit reactive context, when one is available.
+An explicit reactive context is created by passing a reactiveContextID to PerfMonTimer.start().
+   This feature is primarily useful when using PerfMon4j's Quarkus Library.
+This ensures that each incoming web request is associated with an explicit reactive context, that follows the request process across multiple threads.

 ** 2.0.0-BETA2 - 7/31/23
 - Added the ability to indicate data fields that should be treated